El Equilibrio de los Jaguares

-El Equilibrio de los Jaguares is an album recorded by Mexican rock band Jaguares.
-The debut LP was released on September 17, 1996 under the label Bertelsmann de Mexico (BMG).
+El Equilibrio de los Jaguares is the debut album by the Mexican rock band Jaguares.
+It was released on September 17, 1996, under the label Bertelsmann de Mexico (BMG).
+It was produced by Don Was, Ed Cherney, and the band.

 Lead singer and songwriter Saúl Hernández and drummer Alfonso André credited as the only members of the band.
 Guest musicians include José Manuel Aguilera, Federico Fong, Cecilia Toussaint, Benmont Tench, Billy Preston and Flaco Jiménez.